Two Days in Bratislava, Slovakia

 I have a fetish for Eastern European countries—and by that I mean the type of places that make you feel like you’re entering a time warp.

-We left that with a bad taste in our mouths and headed to the Museum of Clocks because I’d read about it in the New York Times.
+We left that with a bad taste in our mouths and headed to the Museum of Clocks.
+I’d read about it in the New York Times and was curious to see it.
 It was an incredibly narrow three-story building filled with, you guessed it, clocks.
 Apparently, about two hundred years ago, Bratislava was one of the clock capitals of the world.
 We spent no longer than 25 minutes there.

 It was as though Jews were not alive and well and still using these items today.